 - Dark urine: especially with pale stools.

-- Severe pain: particularly upper abdomen.
+- Severe pain: upper abdomen or back.

 - Persistent vomiting: dehydration can follow.